merliseclyde/sta721-F16/STA721_F15_web/syllabus/index.md

 ### Exams:

 There will be one midterm and one final in this class.
 See [course info](/info/#exams) for dates and times of the exams.
-Exam dates cannot be changed and no make-up exams will be given.
-If you can't take the exams on these dates you should drop this class.
-You can't pass the class if you do not take the final exam.
-You are allowed to use one sheet of notes (``cheat sheet") to the midterm and the final.
+You are allowed to use one sheet of notes (``cheat sheet") on the midterm and the final.
 This sheet must be no larger than 8 1/2 x 11, and **must be prepared by you**.
 You may use both sides of the sheet and can write as small as you wish.